« View All Seasons and Feast Days

 When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, “Woman, behold, your son!”
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home (John 19:26-27).

-What events did Saint John witness as one of Jesus’ disciples?
+What events did St. John witness as one of Jesus’ disciples?

-In addition to being present for Jesus’ public ministry, St. John was in the group of three Apostles, along with Peter and James the Greater (John’s brother), whom the Lord called apart specially on several occasions.
+In addition to being present for Jesus’ public ministry, St. John was in the group of three Apostles, along with Peter and James the Greater (John’s brother), whom the Lord called apart, especially on several occasions.
 These included the raising of Jairus’ daughter, the Transfiguration, and the Lord’s agony in the Garden of Gethsemane, the night before His Crucifixion.

 What happened to St. John, the last disciple of Jesus?